Godly Homemaking wisdom for a peaceful and joyous home life. . ..

 As of the end of this week, I will no longer be blogging.
 Most likely, this will be a temporary absence.
 In the meantime, since I won't be online for quite some time, I will be writing letters of sorts to send out by regular mail.
 These will be just something plain and short, from 1 to 4 pages, depending on how much time I have.
 They will be similar to the posts I have been writing here on the blog.
 These will be visits, essays, and encouragement for the old fashioned Christian housewife who seeks a godly home.

-The first letter will go out sometime in June or July (2014).
+The first newsletter will go out sometime in June (2014).
 Directions for subscribing are as follows:

 Since I don't want to publicly post my private address, I need you to send me an email.
 Just let me know you are interested in receiving the letters.
 I will then give you my address and simply ask for a business sized, self-addressed, stamped envelope.
 There is no cost to subscribe.